a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 4. HW LBs
 	1. Can take immense amount of load
 	2. Can do load balancing for L4 (Transport) and L7
+	3. They are better than software based
+5. Why use software based load balancers?
+	1. HW based load balancers are extremely expensive
+	2. SW based load balancers are free
+		1. There is some cost for maintenance which is less
+		2. Options
+			1. Apache
+			2. NGINX
+			3. HAPROXY
+	3. One can upgrade to HW based LB if needed

 ### Layer-7 Load Balancer ###
+1. L7 - app level protocols are used

 ### DNS as Load Balancer ###
 ### Global Server Load Balancer ###
 ### Global Data Replication ###